 We enable inspiring discussions about the news in schools.
-We provide educational news content, teacher training and resources.
+We provide free weekly educational news content, teacher training and resources.
 We also bring together schools from different communities and countries for global conversations.

 In uncertain times, the ability to think critically and communicate confidently about real-world issues is a hugely valuable asset.
-It not only gives young people a voice, it helps them to succeed in school, the workplace and beyond. .
-Misinformation has increased this year, from myths about the vaccine to conspiracy theories and fake news surrounding the war in Ukraine.
-It’s crucial that we equip young people with the skills and knowledge to make sense of the world.
+It not only gives young people a voice, it helps them to succeed in school, the workplace and beyond.
+Misinformation and polarisation are on the rise.
+Our world is becoming more divided than ever.
+It’s crucial that we equip young people with the skills and knowledge to make sense of the world and cut through the noise.

 Get in touch to find out more: www.economistfoundation.org